d3-geomap/site/content/docs/map-properties.md

 #### valueScale - optional

 The D3 scale function to use to determine colors based on the domain, i. e. the input values, and the color range.
 Defaults to [d3.scale.quantize](https://github.com/mbostock/d3/wiki/Quantitative-Scales#quantize).

+### d3.geomap.choropleth attributes

+#### extent

+The extent of the data range, i. e. minimum and maximum value in the given column of the CSV data file.

+#### colorScale

+A function that returns the color from the range of colors for the numeric value passed as its argument.